 You've meticulously planned out what to play for your processional, recessional, first dance, parent dances, and your final exit song, plus handed over a list of your favorite tunes to the DJ.
 But there's one more music-related task to take care of: the wedding do-not-play list.
-Unless you want some unpleasant surprises during your reception, it's best to curate a list of wedding songs to skip.
+To avoid unpleasant surprises during your reception, it's best to curate a list of wedding songs to skip.

 "Marry You," by Bruno Mars